JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/coroutines/coroutine_scopes.md

 ```

 Unloading of Plugin A cancels its scope.
-The scope of Plugin B remains active, and the Plugin A classes are leaked.
+The **Project × Plugin B** scope remains active, and the Plugin A classes are leaked.

 ```mermaid
 gantt